GreatOldOne/CMWTKP/README.md

 * TKPointsPerAutoPunish = Value added to a team killer's TK points pool if his/her victim failed to forgive or punish.
 * TKPointsRemoveInterval = Time interval in which a player, whom have not dealt any new team damage, starts losing TK points.
 Value in seconds.
 * TKPointsRemovedPerInterval = Value subtracted from a player's TK points pool at every TKPointsRemoveInterval.
 * TKPointsMax = Maximum number of TK points a player can have.
-Reaching or trespassing this value will result in an auto kickban.
+Reaching or trespassing this value will result in an auto kickban (logged admins are immune).
 * TKBanDuration = Duration of a ban caused by reaching or trespassing TKPointsMax.
 Value in seconds.
 * TKIgnoreKing = True/False - Defines whether the "King" player should be receiving TK points for team damage and team kill (only available for Team Objective).